yahiakala/routing/docs/caching/index.md

 !!!
 Note

-    If there is a `loader` method, and there is no data in the cache, then the data will be loaded from the server before the form is instantiated.
+    If there is a `loader` method, and there is no data in the cache, the the form will not be instantiated until the `loader` method returns a value.

 ### Network First

 By default, the routing library uses the `NETWORK_FIRST` mode.
-In this mode, the data will always be loaded from the server.
-However, if there is an `AppOfflineError`, the data will be loaded from the cache.
+In this mode, the data will always be loaded when the user navigates to a route.
+However, if the `loader` method raises an `AppOfflineError`, the data will be loaded from the cache.

 ### Stale While Revalidate

 A more advanced mode is `STALE_WHILE_REVALIDATE`.
 In this mode, the data will be loaded from the cache, and then loaded in the background from the server, if the data is stale.
-If there is no data in the cache, then the data will be loaded from the server.
+If there is no data in the cache, then the form will not be instantiated until the `loader` method returns a value.

 ```python